skrub-data/skrub/doc/documentation.rst

 User Guide
 ==========
-Skrub is a library that eases machine learning with dataframes, from exploring dataframes to validating a pipeline.
+Skrub is a library that eases machine learning with dataframes, from exploring dataframes to validating a machine-learning pipeline.

 The |TableReport| is a powerful data exploration tool, which can be followed by data sanitization and feature engineering tools in the |Cleaner| and |TableVectorizer|.